ogaston/express-rest-api/README.md

 ```

-You must require the genericRoute.js file, and call the inmidiatly function with the Modal object, and the name as string
+You must require the genericRoute.js file, and call the inmidiatly function with the Model object, and the name as string

 ## Contributing